 Like the mid-range segment, AT&T doesn’t have much to choose from in the budget category.
 Still, you can walk away with the Samsung Galaxy J3 2018 at $210 outright or just $7 per month for 30 months.
 Alternatively, the Galaxy J7 2018 can be yours for $270 outright or $9 per month for 30 months.

 Outside of the Samsung Galaxy, AT&T also offers the LG K20 at a decent price of $120 outright or a 30-month contract of just $4 per month.
-The $300-priced LG Stylo 4 is also a great piece of hardware, especially since it’s more than your typical smartphone thanks to the inclusion of a stylus pen, a feature you can only find on the premium Galaxy Note 8.
-The Moto G6 Play is also a great option at just $180 or $6 per month.
-Even further outside, you can also try out devices from Xiaomi, Huawei’s Honor division, HTC or even the recent additions to Sony’s Xperia phones.
+The Moto G6 Play is also a great option at just $180 or $6 per month, but with the $200-rated Moto G7 Play here, you might want to think twice, although we aren’t sure if the phone will be sold directly through AT&T. Even further outside the carrier, you can also try out devices from Xiaomi or Huawei’s Honor division, just to name but a few, which can be found on Amazon.

-AT&T may be the second biggest carrier in the U.S., but it’s obvious that it doesn’t have a huge list of phones to choose from.
-There are good picks for those who have no issue with spending $700+ on a phone, but the mid-range and budget market has nothing particularly good.
+AT&T may be the second biggest carrier in the U.S., but it’s obvious that it doesn’t have a huge list of top Android phones to choose from in each segment.
+There are definitely good picks for those who have no issue with spending $700+ on a phone, but the mid-range and budget market has nothing particularly good.

 On the brighter side, just about every phone manufactured across the globe is GSM-compatible.
 This doesn’t mean any phone will work with AT&T, but most will, even those from China and other regions.
 Before you think of shipping an unlocked phone from Europe or Asia for that matter, make sure you confirm that it has the necessary bands to work on AT&T, especially LTE.

-Samsung’s Galaxy S9 and Note 8 have their marks all over this article, but many will agree that it’s partly because AT&T has no Google Pixel 2 and Pixel 2 XL or even OnePlus 6.
-Nonetheless, the said Samsung phones are among the best on the market, but you can always grab the year-old Galaxy S8 or S8+ on the cheap and thus score an impressive deal.
+Samsung’s Galaxy S10 and Note 9 have their marks all over this article, but many will agree that it’s partly because AT&T has no Google Pixel 3 and Pixel 3 XL or even OnePlus 6T.
+Nonetheless, the said Samsung phones are among the best on the market, but you can always grab the year-old Galaxy S9 or S9+ on the cheap and thus score an impressive deal.